NethermindEth/el-node-spec/docs/docs/spec/packaging/profiles.md

 ### `<monitoring-target>`

-Represents a Prometheus endpoint inside the Node setup.
+Represents a Prometheus endpoint inside the AVS Node setup.

 ```yaml
 # Name of the docker-compose service